Overview

 Plainform integrates Clerk at three key points:

-1. Custom Forms (components/user/) - Built with useSignIn and useSignUp hooks for full UI control
+1. Custom Forms (components/user/) - Built with Clerk hooks (useSignIn, useSignUp) for full UI control

-2. Middleware (middleware.ts) - Route protection using clerkMiddleware and auth.protect()
+2. Middleware (proxy.ts) - Route protection using clerkMiddleware with custom logic

 3. Server/Client Access - auth() in Server Components, useUser() in Client Components